dailyherald/ELEX-work/README.md

 - Write the JSON for use in a jquery/javascript-powered web app that's also mobile-ready.
 		Writing the JSON is simple.
 The web app ...

+My timeframe for all this is to use our existing infrastructure to power the new mobile-ready web app for the Illinois primary in March, but have a testing site up and running at the same time to see how all this works live.
+Then go all in for the November election.